 In the healthcare setting, the following exposures to a confirmed infectious COVID-19 case* are considered high-risk:

-In the community, a close contact is any of the following persons who were exposed to a laboratory-confirmed COVID-19 case while they were infectious:
+All close contact community exposures are considered high-risk exposures.
+A close contact is any of the following persons who were exposed to a laboratory-confirmed COVID-19 case while they were infectious:

 **This is regardless of use of face masks of the case or contact.